 There’s not a year that passes by that we do not visit the Schloss Schönbrunn (Schönbrunn Palace).
 We used to live near the area so it’s inevitable but even though we’ve moved and it takes about an hour to travel there, we still do come by, even when it’s in winter, in spring, in summer and especially during fall.

 So let’s start with the entrance.
 Below photo would show you the scale of the palace’s grandeur size compared to a bus and some cars.
 There’s no entrance fee when entering the palace grounds which makes it a favorite tourist attraction…well, not just that…the Schönbrunn itself is a UNESCO Heritage Site and is so full of history worth learning about.
 The tours and the museums, and zoo are not free though.
 This link provides information of Schönbrunn palace tickets for those attractions.

-The vast courtyard houses a theater, a cafe, fountains with a cobblestone path leading to the palace’s front balcony.
+The vast courtyard of the Schönbrunn Palace houses a theater, a cafe, fountains with a cobblestone path leading to the palace’s front balcony.
 The balcony leads to the ballroom, which unfortunately, I could not show for prohibition of taking photos inside the palace. 🙂 The Schönbrunn palace has 1,441 rooms…but it was not so in the beginning.
-To answer the question, why are there so many rooms, well every emperor would add a room or two during their reign.
+To answer the question “why are there so many rooms,” well every emperor would add a room or two during their reign.
 Sometimes they add an extension to the palace that it grew bigger and bigger to its size today.

-The name Schönbrunn literally means “beautiful (schön) well (Brunnen),” it comes from the artesian well from which healthy water was consumed by the court.
+The name Schönbrunn literally means “beautiful (schön) well (Brunnen).”
+It comes from the artesian well from which healthy water was consumed by the court.
 Thus, Schönbrunn Palace is derived literally from: “beautiful well”.

-Walking further, one would find the Roman Ruin.
-They are follies that look naturally integrated into the surrounding area – a picturesque horticultural feature added as an attraction.
+Walking further, one would find the Roman Ruins.
+They are follies that look naturally integrated into the surrounding area.
+A picturesque horticultural feature added as an attraction.
 It was erected in 1778, in tune with the era’s rise of the Romantic movement.

-Further to the left one will find the Obelisk Fountain, it is erected at the foot of the Hill leading to another structure, the Gloriette.
-Like the other features at the palace’s ground, this fountain was also designed by Johann Ferdinand Hetzendorf von Hohenberg and according to the inscription on the socle of the obelisk was erected in 1777.
+Further to the left one will find the Obelisk Fountain.
+It is erected at the foot of the Hill leading to another structure, the Gloriette.
+Like the other features at the Schönbrunn Palace’s ground, this fountain was also designed by Johann Ferdinand Hetzendorf von Hohenberg.
+According to the inscription on the socle of the obelisk was erected in 1777.

 The fountain has a pool contained against the slope behind it by a retaining wall reamed by a balustrade and decorated with vases.
 Projecting forward into the basin from the centre of the back wall is a grotto with river gods, crowned by an obelisk.
 Water flows out of the mouth of a central mask and also the vases held by the river gods into basins and finally into the main pool.